 Again we return to the darkened room, where we watch in horror as Messalla's flesh melts before our very eyes.
 Cressida cries out, but there is nothing we can do.
 All that is left are Cressida's screams, which turn into my own as I regain consciousness.

 I awake in a cold sweat.
 My voice has gone hoarse from screaming.
 As usual, my automatic response is to turn to Peeta.
 My eyes always search for him before I reach the realization that he won't be there.
 No one will.
 I forgot how difficult it was to deal with these nightmares on my own.
 Peeta was always there to help me get through it.
 Now, just as my nightmares grow darker, I'm left completely alone.

 I glance across to Gale's cell and see him sitting upright staring at the wall.
 I've been trapped in this glass prison for over two weeks now, and I still have yet to see Gale sleep.
 He has to at some point, I'm sure.
 However, each time I gaze across the illuminated hallway, I see his body propped up against one wall, and his eyes staring blankly at the other.

 I nod.
 Over the past couple of weeks, Gale and I have become experts at reading each other's lips.
 It helps to have some way of communicating to one another.
 At first, I was awful at it.
-Gale would have to repeat things over five times before I could decipher what he said.
+Gale would have to repeat things four or five times before I could decipher what he said.

 Gale, on the other hand, was a natural.
 I could go on and on, and he never had to ask me to stop or repeat anything.
 This was proven the first time he asked me how I ended up in here.
 At first I told him about how I awoke in a hospital bed.
 Then I told him about Bonnie, and how we saved Effie and Pollux.
 It seemed once I started, I just couldn't stop.
 I would finish explaining one detail and then Gale would ask for another.